 Betty A. Mohler.
 Accounting Manager.
 B.A., Christian Brothers University.
 Michael J. Witek.
 Textbook Coordinator.
 B.S., Christian Brothers University.
-David Figiel.
-General Merchandise Coordinator.
-B.A., Wayne State University; M.A., University of Virginia.

 Suzanne Cheney.
 Lead Cashier.
+THE FACULTY

 THE FACULTY

 Rhodes' strength as a distinguished college of the liberal arts and sciences is dependent on an exceptionally able student body and a faculty of effective teachers and committed scholars.
 College planning, including curriculum and academic facilities, is done with the objective of making it possible for students and faculty to create an imaginative and challenging learning experience.